en_USEnglish

 Audience tracking

-Google Tag Manager lets you track and analyze the behavior of your online audience.
+Google Tag Manager allows you to track and analyze your audience's online behavior.
 You can collect data on the number of visitors, where they come from, the pages they visit, and much more.
-This information enables you to better understand your audience and adjust your marketing strategy accordingly.
+This information allows you to better understand your audience and adjust your marketing strategy accordingly.

 Event tracking

-If you run an online store, Google Tag Manager lets you track user transactions and actions on your website.
-You can collect data on purchases, products viewed, abandoned carts and much more.
-This information is essential for fine-tuning your e-commerce strategy and optimizing the conversion of visitors into customers.
+If you have an online store, Google Tag Manager allows you to track user transactions and actions on your website.
+You can collect data on purchases, products viewed, abandoned carts, and much more.
+This information is essential for adjusting your e-commerce strategy and optimizing visitor-to-customer conversion.

 Integration with other platforms